marithetland/ONTmompS/README.md

 * For incomplete coverage of an allele, the nearest matching allele is noted with "?"
 * For loci with no allele matches, sequence identity <90% or sequence coverage <80%, the allele number is reported as "-"

-It is possible to store the allele sequences to files, using flags: `store_novel_alleles` to store only novel allele sequences, `store_mompS_alleles` to store the mompS allele sequences, or `store_all_alleles` to store all allele sequences.
+It is possible to store the allele sequences to files, using the flags: `store_novel_alleles` to store only novel allele sequences, `store_mompS_alleles` to store the mompS allele sequences, or `store_all_alleles` to store all allele sequences.
 The files will by default be placed in a folder named `ONTmompS_allele_sequences`.